 The article refers to purchasing property at auction, the essential planning, and the steps required to complete a successful property acquisition.
 Although the general property market faces testing times, auctions are where deals can and are being done.

 These circumstances have led to rapidly shifting criteria by lenders, with funding lines that were previously available either being withdrawn or altered beyond recognition; therefore, how can I assist you in raising finance?
-I manage a regional finance business with access to a panel of over 100 lenders, from high street banks and institutional investors through to merchant and private banks, private wealthy individuals, groups, and venture capitalists.
+I manage a regional finance business with access to a panel of over 100 lenders, from high-street banks and institutional investors to merchant and private banks, wealthy private individuals, groups, and venture capitalists.

-Whether you a seasoned property investor or a novice, there is no disputing property auctions are where extraordinary bargains are to be had for those with a keen eye for a deal.
-But how do you obtain finance in a market where LTVs ratios are falling without having to employ substantial amounts of your personal money.
+Whether you are a seasoned property investor or a novice, no disputing property auctions are where extraordinary bargains will be had for those with a keen eye for a deal.
+But how do you obtain finance in a market where LTV ratios are falling without employing substantial amounts of your money?

 READ MORE :

-With repossessed properties, the lender who has taken ownership of the property owes a burden of care “an equity of redemption” to the client to whom they initially lent monies.
-This means in practice that a lender who repossesses will generally offer these types of property in an auction, and so they remain places where undervalue properties can be acquired.
+With repossessed properties, the lender who has taken ownership of the property owes a burden of care, “an equity of redemption,” to the client to whom they initially lent monies.
+In practice, a lender who repossesses will generally offer these types of property in properties, and so they remain places where undervalued property is acquired.

 Buying or selling properties at an auction can have several advantages for both the buyer and seller.
 Most of the delays associated with property transactions are eliminated, the auction and completion dates are fixed, and the sale contract becomes binding upon the fall of the gavel.